UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 array([1., 1., 1., 1.])
 ```

-We can use `.ndim` to check the number of dimensions and just as
+We can use `.ndim` to check the number of dimensions and just as we
-suspected it is 1d:
+suspected it is 1:

 ``` python
 array1.ndim